twilio-professional-services/flex-available-queues/README.md

+# Availble Task Queues Plugin

+> ## Disclaimer
+>
+> This software is to be considered "sample code", a Type B Deliverable, and is delivered "as-is" to the user.
+Twilio bears no responsibility to support the use or implementation of this software.
+>
+> ### Plugin Code Developed and Tested On the Following Versions
+>
+> > _Code may not run as expected on higher versions._
+>
+> - _Flex UI: 1.25.2_
+> - _Twilio CLI: 2.19.0_
+> - _Node: 12.21.0_

 # Your custom Twilio Flex Plugin

 Twilio Flex Plugins allow you to customize the appearance and behavior of [Twilio Flex](https://www.twilio.com/flex).
 If you want to learn more about the capabilities and how to use the API, check out our [Flex documentation](https://www.twilio.com/docs/flex).